Our directors, managers, and advisors are committed to saving America's heirloom seeds.

 Board Member

-Jeff Dawson has farmed organically for 32 years.
+Jeff Dawson has farmed organically for more than 30 years.
 He has grown heirloom produce for San Francisco restaurants and designed/managed wine country demonstration gardens.
-He’s been saving seed from SSE and developing new tomato varieties.
-He manages a small farm and is a biodynamic vineyard consultant in the Napa Valley.
+He’s n saved seed from SSE and developed new tomato varieties for years.
+He manages a small farm and serves as a biodynamic vineyard consultant in the Napa Valley.

 Special Advisor to the Board